Ready to say goodbye to debt for good? Learn More

 Step 1: Send a Debt Verification Letter

-If you haven’t already received a debt validation letter from CBE Group, you need to request one from them or craft and send a debt verification letter
+If you haven’t already received a debt validation letter from CBE Group, you can request one.
+You can also write and send a debt verification letter, which asks them to confirm details about the debt before moving forward.
+Here’s the difference between the two.

 Debt Validation Vs. Debt Verification Letters

-If the debt collector successfully verifies your debt within the 30-day time frame, your next steps will depend on whether you agree or disagree with the amount they claim you owe.
+If the collector verifies the debt, your next steps will depend on whether you agree with the information they provided and believe the debt is valid.

 Step 2: Decide What To Do Next

-If the debt collector has accurately verified that you do, indeed, owe the debt and the amount they claim you owe, you’ll need to decide what you’d like to do next.
-Though it may not feel like you have options, you do have control over how you proceed.
+If CBE Group has verified that you do, indeed, owe the debt and the amount they claim you owe, you’ll need to decide what you’d like to do next.
+Though it may not feel like you have options, you do have control over what comes next.

 Your three main options are: